git-game/git-game-v2/README.md

 branch = insect.
 Three below the HEAD

 Your job is to decipher what this means and safely retrieve the proper commits from each branch using ```git cherry-pick```.

+In order for the command to work properly you must checkout to both the branches that contain the commits.

+Then checkout back to cherry.

 Once you do this, you are to output the file contents properly using ```cat``` to see how the consonants and vowels combine.

 If you need some help on ```git cherry pick``` [go here](http://git-scm.com/docs/git-cherry-pick).